yushuyi/KeyboardTextField/README.md

 ## License

-SYKeyboardTextField is available under the MIT license.
+KeyboardTextField is available under the MIT license.